FlowKarmaLive/prototype-karma/docs/fkl.md

 ## User IDs

 User IDs are automatically assigned and can't be changed.
-They consist of numbers separated by dashes, and the encode the "lineage" of user membership.
+They consist of numbers separated by dashes, and they encode the "lineage" of user membership.
 It's easier to give an example than to explain.
 The user ID "4-7-3-5" is the fifth member invited by the third member invited by the seventh member invited by the fourth member to join (from direct invites